Whitney towers and abelian invariants of knots: Introduction

 \subsection{Acknowledgements}

 We would like to thank Peter Teichner for several useful suggestions, and in particular for sharing the idea of the construction of spheres from Whitney discs.
-We also thank Stefan Friedl, Daniel Kasprowski and Rob Schneiderman for their interest and helpful comments.
-The second author gratefully acknowledges the support provided by the SFB 1085 ÔHigher InvariantsÕ at the University of Regensburg while on sabbatical in the fall of 2014, and funded by the Deutsche Forschungsgemeinschaft (DFG).
+We also thank Nick Castro, Stefan Friedl, Daniel Kasprowski, Allison Moore and Rob Schneiderman for their interest and helpful comments.
+The second author gratefully acknowledges the support provided by the SFB 1085 Higher Invariants at the University of Regensburg while on sabbatical in the fall of 2014, and funded by the Deutsche Forschungsgemeinschaft (DFG).